Braydew-NAU/SportsWebsite/Deliverable5.md

 Creational: The reviews are created individually as they are added.
 The reviews will be added whenever they have a name, description, rating, and movie selected, then implemented into the reviews as a card.
 This being creational because the user creates the reviews.

 ## Design Principles
+In our java script code, we have a single responsible principle.
+This function is only responsible for displaying the movies when a customer visits the site.

+Picture

+In our java code again, we have open/closed principle.
+These functions are responsible for sorting out movies for user when they search for it.

+Picture

+We have interface segregation principles in our index html file by keeping our reviews, search, and movie displays all separate.
+Each client specific interface is its own and not one general purpose interface.